hapax/hapax.github.io/assets/simple-physics.md

 Since we throw away numbers when we take dimensions, these answers from dimensional analysis are usually only good up to an overall numerical factor.
-For more details, see the usage notes below.

 #### Example: pendulum